Sciance-Inc/statisfactory/readme.md

 # Check that the Dependencies have been fixed.
 print(p)

+# Graphically checks the fix, graphviz must be installed
+p.plot()

 # Call the pipeline with specific arguments (once)
 p(samples=500)
 # Call the pipeline with specific arguments (once)
 p(samples=100, fit_intercept=False)

 # Finally use the catalog to control the coeff
 c1 = catalog.load("coeffs", samples=100)